 - Average fetal weight at 31 weeks: 3.5 pounds

+That little brain is working overtime, forming trillions of connections and processing information (from all five senses).
 All this work is tiring, so the baby’s sleeping for longer stretches at a time – which can be nerve-wracking for expectant mothers trying to do their daily kick counts.
+If you simply must wake the baby up right now, try drinking something cold and sugary (like orange juice – avoid the soda!).

 Pregnancy Week 31 Symptoms & Baby Bumps

+Your uterus is now about four inches above your belly button – so if it feels like all your organs are being crushed or pushed out of place, it’s because they are!
+Your lungs are even starting to be crowded, so you may find yourself with shortness of breath.
+But don’t worry, the baby is getting plenty of oxygen from the placenta!
 You might not have to deal with reduced air capacity all the way up until delivery, though.
 Many women find themselves breathing easily again once the baby drops down into their pelvis in preparation for birth.

 Also, if you’ve managed to maintain a sex life throughout this point of pregnancy, first of all – you’re a stronger woman than I am!
+I passed out on the recliner every night right after dinner at this point.

+Seriously, though, you may be wondering how the baby’s handling your sexy time.
+If the baby’s moving a lot when you’re finished, it could be excited about the unusual movements of the environment; if the baby’s still, it was probably rocked to sleep by the motion of the ocean.
 Either one is normal, and the baby has no idea what’s actually happening, so you don’t have to freak out about hurting or traumatizing your unborn child.
-(And you can tell your very optimistic husband that no, his penis is not going to poke the baby’s head – your cervix creates a barrier between your uterus and your vaginal canal.)
+And you can tell your very worried husband that no, his penis is not going to poke the baby’s head – your cervix creates a barrier between your uterus and your vaginal canal.

 Continuing symptoms: